Interim Sexual Misconduct Policy and Procedures

 The determination notification to the parties will also inform each of sanctions, if any, that are imposed by the Panel (see Section VII.E. below).
 The notification to the complainant will also inform the complainant of any steps taken by Wellesley College to restore or preserve the complainant’s access to the College’s educational program or activity(ies).

 The determination notification will be provided simultaneously to the parties.
+This notification will occur within seven business days after the determination is made, unless good cause for additional time exists.

 If the Panel determines that the respondent is responsible for violating this, and/or any other Wellesley College policy, the Panel will determine what sanction(s) will be imposed.
 After the determination of responsibility, but before any sanctions determination, the Title IX Coordinator will provide the Panel with information on any prior disciplinary history of the respondent.
 The Panel may, but is not required to, consider this prior disciplinary history in determining sanctions for the respondent.
 The Panel may also ask the Title IX Coordinator to provide information regarding how the College has adjudicated similar matters in the past.